Kris-Syevens/About/README.md

  /QRCode - This is the hosted site for my Developmental-Project-QR-Code repo.

- /NFT - This is the hosted site for my Development-Project-NFT repo.
+ /NFT - This is the hosted site for my Developmental-Project-NFT repo.

- /Order - This is the hosted site for my Development-Project-Order repo.
+ /Order - This is the hosted site for my Developmental-Project-Order repo.

+ /Stats - This is the hosted site for my Developmental-Project-Stats repo.